Child Language Doctoral Program

 Directed research and experimentation for M.A. students in some phase of child language acquisition/disorders.
 Prerequisite: Consent of instructor.
 LAB.

 Development of Master's Thesis in the area of child language acquisition and/or disorders.
+Graded on a satisfactory progress/limited progress/no progress basis.
 Prerequisite: Consent of instructor.
 THE.

 Applications of the multilevel model (hierarchical linear model, general linear mixed model) for analyzing longitudinal and repeated measures data, including analysis of growth curves, within-person fluctuation, repeated measures research designs with crossed random effects, and simultaneous prediction of multiple sources of variation.
 Prerequisite: Instructor permission LEC.